gesape/AutoStatsQ/README.md

 Latest changes
 -------------
-- You can find an example config file with a step-by-step tutorial in the ```example``` directory.
+- New example config file with step-by-step tutorial in the ```example``` directory!
-- report generation option: After running AutoStatsQ, a html report file can be generated using ```--report```.
-The report is generated using reveal (Copyright (C) 2020 Hakim El Hattab, http://hakim.se, and reveal.js contributors).
+- Beautiful html report!
+After running AutoStatsQ, a html report file can be generated using ```--report```.
+The report is based on reveal (Copyright (C) 2020 Hakim El Hattab, http://hakim.se, and reveal.js contributors).
-- Improved feedback and error logging for easier user support.
+- Improved config file checks, feedback and error logging.
-- new independent and interactive test for amplitude corrections based on waveform correlations of teleseismic P phases --> please contact me for detailed instructions, I didn't have time to document the work-flow yet, but it is a great new test ;-)
+- new independent and interactive test for amplitude corrections based on waveform correlations of teleseismic P phases --> please contact me for detailed instructions, I didn't have time to document the work-flow yet. ;-)

 Requirements